 Topic: Optimization for continuous multiple product processes.

 Continuous multiple product processes are commonly observed in the chemical industry such as halogenation of aromatics.
 The process has the following two aspects.
-One is the process is usually large because it consists of multiphase reactors such as bubble columns, and several separation units such as distillations, absorbers, and crystallizers.
+One is the process usually consists of multiphase reactors such as bubble columns, and several separation units such as distillations, absorbers, and crystallizers.
 This aspect leads to large-scale process modeling which contains Differential Algebraic Equations (DAEs).
-Another is the balance of product demand could vary from time to time because the products are used as raw materials in widely different fields.
-From this aspect, the process optimization is to be considered under uncertainty.
-From these characteristics, the goals of the project are to model the large-scale process flow and to optimize the process under uncertainty of its product demand.
-Currently, a bubble column reactor in which take place chlorination of an aromatic is modeled in Pyomo.
+Another is the process should be optimized for the balance of product demand which could vary from time to time.
+The demand also usually includes uncertainty.
+From these characteristics, the goals of the project are to model the large-scale process and to optimize the process under uncertainty of its product demand.
+So far, the detailed model of a bubble column reactor is established.
+The optimization of the entire process under demand uncertainty has been investigated with an ideal reactor model.
+The current study is the optimization with surrogate modeling to implement the detailed bubble column model in the entire process model.